Tech Brief Video Series – Enterprise Networking

 A good use for MPTCP is a mix of mice and elephant flows.
 Generally, MP-TCP does not improve performance for environments with only mice flows.

-Small files, say 50 KB, offer the same performance as regular TCP.
+Small files, say 50 KB, perform similarly to regular TCP.
 Multipath networking usually has the same results as link bonding as the file size increases.
 The benefits of MP-TCP come into play when files are enormous (300 KB ).
 MP-TCP outperforms link bonding at this level as the congestion control can better balance the load over the links.

 MP-TCP connection setup